 Expansion to the areas of admission, the administrative penalty unit and other specialised areas in the Vienna-Josefstadt correctional institution was promised in response to a request from the NPM.
 The use of video interpreters would also provide relief in admissions and in the specialised services (psychological and social services).

-Expanding area of application
+Expansion of the area of application